bramp/js-sequence-diagrams/README.md

 Thanks
 ------
-This project makes use of [Jison](https://zaach.github.io/jison/), snap.svg, underscore.js, and the awersome [Daniel font](http://www.dafont.com/daniel.font) (which is free to use for any purpose).
+This project makes use of [Jison](https://zaach.github.io/jison/), snap.svg, underscore.js, and the awesome [Daniel font](http://www.dafont.com/daniel.font) (which is free to use for any purpose).

 Many thanks to [Web Sequence Diagrams](http://www.websequencediagrams.com/) which greatly inspired this project, and forms the basis for the syntax.